Async await basic tutorials and examples

 };

-calling Async function returns always Promise.
-You can explicitly return a promise or value that wrapped with a value
+Calling an async function always returns a Promise.
+You can explicitly return either a promise or a value wrapped within a promise.

 console.log(getMessage())